-JANE AND I REALISE THAT LEARNING TO DRIVE can be quite a complicated undertaking, there are lots of forms to fill in and information you will need to remember.
+JANE AND I realise that learning to drive can be quite a complicated task, there are lots of forms to fill in and information you will need to remember.

 A lot can be done online, so to help, we have put together the following helpful links on the left of the page and listed below is general advise for learning to drive.

 if you have any more question’s then please do contact us on the number above.

 First things first, before you can even get into a car and start learning to drive, you have to get hold of a provisional driving licence.

 To apply for this, you must complete the application form D1 that's available from either the 'Driver and Vehicle Licensing Agency (DVLA) form ordering service', or from your local Post Office.
 Alternatively you can now apply for a provisional licence online. (see the link on the left of the page) and follow the directions.
 It takes about 4 weeks for your application to be processed and for your licence to be sent to you -

 The Highway Code is essential reading for everybody learning to drive.
 It contains all of the rules and regulations that relate to driving in the UK.
 As a driver, it's your duty to know these rules -

 We recommend that you also read “Essential Skills”, a DSA publication.
 This book is about the skills of driving a car and will help new drivers with their practical driving lessons.

 The theory test is made up of two parts; a multiple choice section and a Hazard Perception test.
 The multiple choice part is delivered using a touch screen computer and mouse, while the hazard perception test records your responses through the use of a computer mouse button.